Ritalin is a brand name of a stimulant medicine called methylphenidate. Concerta and Biphentin are other brand name medicines with methylphenidate.

-Ritalin stimulates the mind and body in adults and can calm children down.
-It's used to treat attention deficit hyperactivity disorder (ADHD) in children.
+Ritalin is used to treat attention deficit hyperactivity disorder (ADHD) in children and adults.
 However, it's not usually recommended for children younger than 6 years old.
-It can help people who have ADHD pay attention to tasks better and decreases impulsive and hyperactive behaviour.
-In adults it's used to treat narcolepsy (extreme sleepiness).
+It helps people who have ADHD pay attention to tasks.
+Ritalin may also help people be less impulsive and hyperactive.

 The most common side effects of using Ritalin for a long time are:

-Current as of: August 20, 2019
+Current as of: June 1, 2023

 Author: Poison & Drug Information Service, Alberta Health Services

 This material is not a substitute for the advice of a qualified health professional.
 This material is intended for general information only and is provided on an "as is", "where is" basis.
 Although reasonable efforts were made to confirm the accuracy of the information, Alberta Health Services does not make any representation or warranty, express, implied or statutory, as to the accuracy, reliability, completeness, applicability or fitness for a particular purpose of such information.
 Alberta Health Services expressly disclaims all liability for the use of these materials, and for any claims, actions, demands or suits arising from such use.